ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    relevant HIPAA compliance measures.

- * It is the responsibility of the Principal Investigator (PI) to ensure users that they have approved are on the IRB with the PI.
+ * It is the responsibility of the Principal Investigator (PI) to ensure users that they have approved are on the Institutional Review Board (IRB) approval letter with the PI.

- * The PI is responsible for ensuring that any user they approve that is added to Wynton that accesses data that requires IRB approval, is listed on the IRB.
+ * The PI is responsible for ensuring that any user they approve that is added to Wynton that accesses data that requires IRB approval, is listed on the IRB approval letter.

  * Because IT security requirements, operating systems, and hardware are continually evolving, difficult situations may arise in the